srlhyo/Information-Security-Assessment-Tool/README.md

 **Version 1.0.0**

-ISAT is a web application tool that evaluates the level of preparedness and resilience existent within an organisation, followed by well-formed recommendations to  mitigate data breaches and cyber attacks.
+ISAT is a web application tool that evaluates the level of preparedness and resilience existent within an organisation, followed by well-formed recommendations to  prevent and mitigate data breaches and cyber attacks.

 ISAT follows a traffic light model with three possible results: Green, Amber and Red.
 Green means that the organisation is well equipped to mitigate data breaches and cyber attacks.
 Amber means there is a heightened risk of data breaches and attacks.
 Whereas Red means that there are no cyber security preventative measures in place.
 Critically, the organisation is non-compliant with the law and regulatory requirements.